eoscostarica/guide.eoscostarica.io/docs/open-source-guidelines.md

 We use a Kanban-style board to prioritize the work.
 For example the [EOS rate project board](https://github.com/eoscostarica/eos-rate/projects/1).

-We have added a additional column to the default automated board in order to maintain a prioritized To Do column.
+We have added a additional column to the default automated board in order to maintain a prioritized `To Do` column.

 When a new issues is create you need to explicitly use the project option on the GitHub issue to include it in the board; Once you do that it gets automatically added to the New Issues column.

-Periodically we move the new Issues to the To Do column and manually and give it the appropriate priority.
+Periodically we move the new Issues to the `To Do` column and manually and give it the appropriate priority.

-When you start working on a task you must manually move it to In Progress column.
+When you start working on a task you must manually move it to `In Progress` column.

 We use GitHub flow https://guides.github.com/introduction/flow/ to request code changes.
-We develop on master and release using tags with semver versioning.
+We develop on `master` and `release` using tags with semver versioning.

 ![](https://gaboesquivel.com/img/2018/05/github-flow.png)

-New and reopened pull request are automatically added to the board in the In Progress column.
+New and reopened `pull request` are automatically added to the board in the `In Progress` column.

-When the pull request is closed is moved to the Done column automatically.
-If the pull request closes and issues it is properly stated with the GitHub keywords closes in the pull request it gets automatically moved to the Done column too.
+When the pull request is closed is moved to the `Done` column automatically.
+If the pull request closes and issues it is properly stated with the GitHub keywords closes in the pull request it gets automatically moved to the `Done` column too.

 ## Pull Request General Guidelines

-* Please check to make sure that there aren't existing pull requests attempting to address the issue mentioned.
+* Please check to make sure that there aren't existing `pull request` attempting to address the `issue` mentioned.
-* Check for related issues on the issue tracker.
+* Check for related `issues` on the `issue tracker`.
 * Non-trivial changes should be discussed on an issue first.
 * Develop in a topic branch, never on master: `git checkout -b topic-branch`.
-* Provide useful pull request description.
+* Provide useful `pull request` description.
-* Make "atomic", well scoped pull requests.
+* Make well scoped `atomic` pull requests.
 1 PR per feature of bug fix.
-* Link the issue on the pull request description for cross references between code and issues.
+* Link the `issue` on the `pull request` description for cross references between code and issues.

-We only support support **squash merge** of the pull requests as a best practice for ensure the master log is maintained clean and relevant, without requiring the pull request to be rebased.
-This strategy requires that all pull request made are "atomic", in other words they solve one thing only.
+We only support support **squash merge** of the `pull requests` as a best practice for ensure the `master` log is maintained clean and relevant, without requiring the pull request to be rebased.
+This strategy requires that all pull request made are `atomic`, in other words they solve one thing only.
 One pull request per feature, bug fix or documentation update.

 ## Commit Message Guidelines

-We have very precise rules over how our git commit messages can be formatted.
+We have very precise rules over how our `git` commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the project change log**.
+But also, we use the `git` commit messages to **generate the project change log**.

-We follow angularJS commit message conventions as follows:
+We follow the commit message conventions as shown below:

 ### Commit Message Format